This post may contain affiliate links. Please see my disclosure policy for details.

 Talking of Diagon Alley, one of my favourite locations I visited has to be Leadenhall Market.
 A gorgeous Victorian wonder that featured as the entrance to the Leaky Cauldron and Diagon Alley.

-There are also many other filming locations to visit like King’s Cross Station with the Harry Potter Shop and Trolley photo opportunity.
+There are also many other filming locations to visit like King’s Cross Station with the Harry Potter Shop and trolley photo at Platform 9 3/4.
 Also, Claremont Square was the Order of the Phoenix HQ.
+Or, visit the St Pancras Renaissance Hotel where Ron flies his Ford Anglia!

 I would then catch the tube over to the River Thames to see sights like the Millennium Bridge, Tower Bridge, London City Hall, and Borough Market that all featured as filming locations.